heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 ```

 ## Implementing the guidance screen
 To finish our quick overview, we want to use the selected route from the previous step to start guidance along that route.
-For this, we only need one new HERE Mobile SDK UI Kit component:
+For this, we only need one new MSDKUI component:
 - `GuidanceManeuverView`

 Since the contents of the `GuidanceManeuverView` may vary in height, it is recommended to _not_ set a fixed layout height.
 Note that all guidance components wrap their content without an additional padding.
 This allows us to specify the desired value in our layout.